 I am also a General Editor at Genre Across Borders, a member of the Advisory Board for the Centre for Genre Research at the University of Copenhagen, and the First Vice-President for the Association for the Rhetoric of Science, Technology, and Medicine (ARSTM).

 My research examines how science communication is changing with new—especially networked—technologies and also with different communities becoming involved in scientific research and policy-making.
-My research is especially concerned with public participation in scientific research (citizen science), expertise and ethos in scientific research, and expertise and expert networks.
-Recently I've published on crowdfunding strategies for science in Technical Communication Quarterly and on citizen science in the Canadian Journal of Communication.
+My research is especially concerned with public participation in scientific research (citizen science), expertise and ethos in scientific research, and expertise and expert networks

-I live in the Waterloo Region where my husband, Dr. Brad Mehlenbacher, and I enjoy “a house full of books, and a garden of flowers” (borrowing from Andrew Lang's 1884 Ballade of True Wisdom).
+I live in the Waterloo Region where my husband, Dr. Brad Mehlenbacher, and I spend summers enjoying “a house full of books, and a garden of flowers” (borrowing from Andrew Lang's 1884 Ballade of True Wisdom).